Frequently Asked Questions Answered

 program will need to consider how they will accommodate the hours required for field education (minimum requirement 16 hours per week).

 BU’s faculty are seasoned, successful professionals who bring high levels of scholarship and years of practical industry experience to the online classroom.
 They engage students with case studies, enlighten with hands-on examples, and challenge with rigorous examination of the ideas, concepts, and methods that drive innovation.
 Accessible, supportive, and attentive to students’ educational and professional needs, BU’s faculty share the most advanced knowledge available in their fields.
 Most faculty who teach online also teach in BU’s on-campus programs.

 I have low vision/poor hearing/mobility issues.
 Can I still enroll in an online program?

 Many students with disabilities have been successful earning a degree online at BU.
-We encourage you to discuss your circumstances with the staff at BU Disability Services
+We encourage you to discuss your circumstances with the staff at Disability & Access Services

 , and to understand the process for requesting accommodations in your online courses.

 How do I check my BU email?